Agile2018Summer/PlaceHolderName/README.md

 -----
-Only Development Team members participated in creating the estimates for the Product Backlock Items.
+Only Development Team members participated in creating the estimates for the Product Backlock Items, as all members of the Scrum Team are part of the Development Team.